Consumer Spending Indicators

 The consumers' attitude towards the fashion sector can be explained by two motivational factors (Ramkumar & Woo, 2018).
 The utilitarian motivation in which the purchase is made as a solution to the need.
 It is a convenient method and saves time and is reasonable.
 The other motivational factor is the hedonist factor in which the purchase is made mostly for adventure, enjoyment, just for the sake of trying, etc.

 Consumers continually analyze what they see, whether it be festive wear or beachwear.
 This analysis varies according to the perception from consumer to consumer.
-The perception varies according to the age group, gender, and social background.
+The perception varies according to age group, gender, and social background.
 Sometimes, what might seem to be a bit irrational fashion to an individual might seem to be pleasing to another group.
-The discussions a social group of consumers might be able to influence the perception of consumers leading to purchase a few times (Bhardwaj & Fairhurst, 2009).
+The discussions of a social group of consumers might be able to influence the perception of consumers leading to purchase a few times (Bhardwaj & Fairhurst, 2009).

 Personality tends to affect the consumption practices a lot.
 Consumers usually tend to choose fashion apparel that goes with their personality.
 The existing personality may be a result of upbringing or friends circle or society consumer lives in.
 A particular fashion or a model or a style may be very much appreciated in one class of society, whereas it might be revered the same in other classes.
 Say some fashion doesn't woo the United Kingdom consumers.
 It is very unlikely that such fashion apparel will notice a sale as high as some fashion that caters to the United Kingdom consumers.